CivicActions/guidebook/docs/020-about-us/culture.md

 ### Q: What is CivicActions doing to foster diversity?

-A: We are actively looking to recruit for a more diverse team, and we have goals each year to increase diversity in different areas of the company.
+A: We have goals each year to increase diversity in different areas of the company.
 We are having on-going discussions about what diversity means and how to foster it.
 These discussions happen at our annual summits, during All Human Calls, during check-ins and via our #celebrating-diversity Slack channel.
 And we need help with this - we hope you'll join in on the conversation.

 ### Q: Open communications generally make me uncomfortable and I may feel intimidated asking a question in front of an audience.
 Can I just go to the person who I know has the answer in a more private way?